dustinpfister/blog_posts/_posts/threejs-raycaster.md

 ## 1 - Clicking a Mesh in three.js and what to know before hand

 This is a post on using the THREE.Raycaster class in three.js as a way to help with the process of clicking on a mesh object.
+This is then a post on a topic that might prove to be a little to advanced for some developers that are still a little to new with three.js and javaScript.
+In this section I will then be going over a few topics that are worth checking out for the first time, or refreshing on before continuing with the rest of the continent here.

 ## 2 - A Basic Raycaster example